makoyski15/makoyski15/README.md

 ![Header](header.png)

-# Hi there 👋, I'm [Your Name]
+# Hi there 👋, I'm Mac!

-I'm a software developer with a passion for open-source projects and learning new technologies.
-Welcome to my GitHub profile!
+I'm a Front-End Web Developer with a passion for open-source projects and learning new technologies.
+Welcome to Profile!

 ## Skills and Technologies